jeffhigginsgithub/Unzipper/README.md

 Cancellation of the extraction process is also supported.

-To add Unzipper to the File Explorer Context Menu, click the 'Add to Context Menu' button found on the About form.
+Unzipper will check to see if the Context Menu item for supported file types already exists, and if not then creates it on startup.
+To manually add, update, or remove Unzipper to/from the File Explorer Context Menu, click the appropriate button found on the About form.

 ![alt text](https://github.com/jeffhigginsgithub/Unzipper/blob/main/UnzipperCM.png)

 This tool makes use of the excellent [SharpCompress library](https://github.com/adamhathcock/sharpcompress) for C#.

+v1.1 - Add Context Menu item if it doesn't already exist on application startup
+     - Added 'Remove from Context Menu' button on the About form
+     - Added supported file types '.tar' and '.gz'

+v1.0 - Initial release